 Difference Between Swift vs Go

-Swift is a general-purpose programming language developed by Apple, for an operating system like iOS, macOS, watch OS, and Linux.
-Swift supports multiple programming paradigms and it is object-oriented, functional and imperative in nature.
+Swift is a general-purpose programming language developed by Apple for operating system like iOS, macOS, watch OS, and Linux.
+Swift supports multiple programming paradigms, and it is object-oriented, functional and imperative in nature.
 It is heavily designed to work with Apple’s Cocoa and Cocoa Touch Frameworks.
 Go is a programming language also known by the name of Golang, created by Google in 2009.
 Go supports multi-paradigm like procedural, functional and concurrent.
 Its syntax is traditionally coming from C, but it has done a lot of modification to improve upon features like simplicity and safety.

 - Swift 4 version is the latest on Swift landscape.
 It adopts the best of C and Objective-C, without the constraint of C compatibility.
 It uses the same runtime environment as the existing Objective-C system on Mac OS and iOS, which enables Swift 4 programs to run on many existing iOS 6 and OS X 10.8 platforms.

 - Swift does not a separate library import to support functionalities like input/output or string handling.
-It comes along with the Playground feature where Swift programmers can write their code and execute to see their results immediately.
+It comes along with the Playground feature, where Swift programmers can write their code and execute to see their results immediately.
 The first release of Swift was released in 2010.

-- There are many lucrative features of Swift which are making it an emerging programming language.
+- There are many lucrative features of Swift that are making it an emerging programming language.
 Swift designers took ideas from various other programming languages such as Objective-C, Rust, Haskell, Ruby, Python, C# and CLU.
 It makes use of safe programming patterns, which is one of the key ingredients of modern programming features.

-- Swift provides a fabulous way to write iOS and OS X apps, by providing seamless access to existing Cocoa frameworks.
+- Swift provides a fabulous way to write iOS and OS X apps by providing seamless access to existing Cocoa frameworks.
 Swift has this wonderful capability to combine procedural and object-oriented portions of the language.

 - Go syntax after arriving from modification with C is to keep the code readable and compact.
-It adds literal syntax which allows easier iteration over collection data structure like strings, maps, etc.
+It adds literal syntax, which allows easier iteration over collection data structure like strings, maps, etc.